mrmacright/Metal-HUD-Mobile-Config/README.md

 - If Developer Mode is disabled, you’ll see an error.
 Enable dev mode following the instructions

 4. Click the game you want HUD enabled for and then click Launch App with Metal HUD
-- Try presets, locations, scales (iOS/iPadOS 26 required)
+- Try HUD Presets, HUD Locations, and HUD Scale (iOS/iPadOS 26 required)
 - Close and retry app if HUD doesn’t appear

 ## Troubleshooting